vtinney/mh-onboarding-site/docs/mentorship.md

 - Feedback runs both ways.
 I will give you regular feedback, and I want yours.
 Tell me what is unclear or missing.
 - A note on wellbeing: sustainable pace matters, and so does asking for help, including outside work.
 If something in your workload or circumstances is making things hard, raise it with me early; we can adjust.

-## 6.6 Authorship and credit

-On the manuscripts, authorship follows standard scientific norms (for example the ICMJE criteria: substantial contribution to the work, involvement in drafting or revising, approval of the final version, and accountability).
-You are slated as a co-author on the first paper and a close contributor on the second.
-We will discuss authorship and contribution expectations openly and early for any output you work on, so credit is clear from the start rather than negotiated at the end.